FlippieCoetser/r.template/README.md

 ### Folder Structure

 By design R packages leverage a specific folder structure.
 This structure is used by `devtools` to document, check and build packages.
-Here is an overview of the different files and folders that make up the package structure:
+Here is an overview of the different files and folders that make up the package structure.

 Files:

 - `DESCRIPTION`: Contains the package metadata.
 This file is used to define the package name, version, dependencies and other metadata.